Skip to main content

 3. Query-specific rules are checked against the search query using their targeting condition.

-4. Matching rules apply their actions — boost and bury actions adjust product scores, while pin actions lock products to fixed positions.
+4. Matching rules apply their actions — boost and bury actions adjust product scores, sort actions override the result ordering, and pin actions lock products to fixed positions.

 Search preview